search icon

 Learn from others.
 Find mentors, join groups with like-minded people, and learn everything you can about your industry and what it takes to get from where you are to where you want to be.
 Attend industry conferences.
 Take training courses when they’re available.
 Buy courses offered by experts.
 You’ll save a tremendous amount of trial and error by learning from people who have been there before.

 Think of what you do AS a business.
-Keep track of small business bookkeeping, keep business money separate from personal funds, and find out what regulations your business needs to abide by.
+Keep track of your bookkeeping, keep business money separate from personal funds, and find out what regulations your business needs to abide by.
+Opening a business bank account is crucial for organizing your finances and simplifying bookkeeping and tax deductions.

 Understand the difference between working for yourself and building an ongoing business.
 If you want to build a business, you need to develop systems and methods that allow you to hire other people to DO the work of the business while you plan it.
 You limit the potential for growth if you don’t bring in other people to work for you.